-Font embedding is when the font details are stored in the document itself so that anyone reading will see the same text as the creator.
+Inside the Microsoft Office (Word and PowerPoint) embedding fonts feature within documents.
+Font embedding adds the font into the document/presentation file itself so that anyone reading will see the same text as the creator.

 Normally fonts are installed on the computer and used by whatever programs need them.
 If the font you want to use isn’t on other computers, you can embed the font to ensure that the document looks the same on any computer that opens it.

 To embed fonts in a Word or PowerPoint document go to Options | Save and look for ‘Preserve fidelity when sharing this document:”.
 Check the box ‘Embed fonts in the file’.